 1. Vision

-For the post-2015 era, we envision inclusive Knowledge Societies, in which policy-makers are well informed of ethical challenges and have adequate tools to support them in their decision making process, they regularly seek opportunities to engage and share their experiences with other stakeholders.
+For the post-2015 era, we envision inclusive Knowledge Societies, in which all stakeholders are well informed of ethical challenges and have adequate tools to support them in their decision making process; they regularly seek opportunities to engage and share their experiences among themselves.

 2. Pillars